 Santa Cruz De La Palma Canary Islands, Spain Travel Guide

-Rainfall stays low, with most precipitation occurring between October and March.
-The northeast part, including Santa Cruz de The Island of stars, can be wetter due to tropical winds.
-The island's western side often fine weather in winter.
-The humidity is moderate year-round, typically 60-70%.
+Rainfall stays low, with the majority of precipitation occurring between October and March.
+The northeast part, including Santa Cruz de The Island of stars, can be wetter due to trade winds.
+The island's western side often sunshiny weather in winter.
+Humidity is moderate year-round, typically 60-70%.

-High Season (July-August, December-January, Easter): Warmest conditions for the coastline of summer.
+High Season (July-August, December-January, Easter): Warmest conditions for beaches in summer.
 Festive atmosphere during Christmas and New Year.
-Popular for European citizens winter sun escapes.
+Popular for European winter sun escapes.

 Shoulder Season (April-June, September-November): Pleasant temperatures, for hiking and outdoor activities.
 Fewer crowds, a better return for accommodation.
 Spring offers lush landscapes; autumn offers warm seas.